egoist/vue-html/README.md

 })
 ```

-The usage is very similar to Vue JSX except for that the `html` function is powered by [HTM (Hyperscript Tagged Markup)](https://github.com/developit/htm).
+The usage is very similar to Vue JSX except that the `html` function is powered by [HTM (Hyperscript Tagged Markup)](https://github.com/developit/htm).

 ## Contributing